“Try Gemeni for free!

 “Our AI will help you write like a pro!”

-…until “you have used your monthly AI Credits, click here to upgrade.”
+…then “you have used your monthly AI Credits, click here to upgrade.”

 Why do we go along with this usurous extraction, watching the show, and voyeristically trying to replace experience with artificial supplements?
 Like highly-processed foods, tech, and now AI seduces you.
 Triggering dopamine, much like sugar and carbs.
 AI wants you to consume it, to enjoy it, and to seek more.
 You get hooked, like all humans, on the thing that makes you feel good, safe, and understood.
 You become addicted, which makes facebook morally equivalent to big tobacco.